prasannaboga/sample_oauth_alexa_skill_kit/README.md

     source ./venv/bin/activate
     pip install -r requirements.txt

-#### Test installation by making sure the following commands are relative to the `./venv` directory created above:
+#### Check installation successfully by running following commands are relative to the virtualenv:
     which python
     which pip